doug-harriman/Laser-Shield/README.md

 ![Laser Shield Photo](https://github.com/doug-harriman/Laser-Shield/blob/main/images/photo-iso-small.jpg)

 # Open Tasks
-- [ ] Generate STL for front, side, rear parts & capture.
 - [ ] Capture photos of shield in place on 3018
-- [ ] Edge Timbers notebook to prove it works in place.
+- [ ] Etch Timbers notebook to prove it works in place.
 - [ ] Post link to Sainsmart Facebook
 - [ ] Post files to Thingiverse
 - [ ] Let J-Tech know about it